-The Davis Square Symphony has won grants from the City of Somerville and The Awesome Foundation.
-As of Jan., 2018, the fine cut had been generated and a MIDI score applied.
-Currently the MIDI orchestra is being replaced by real orchestral musicians.
-The final cut will likely be done in spring 2019.
-It will be part of Miller’s installation “Transforming the Prosaic: The Davis Square Symphony and Modified Vinyl” at the Brattleboro Art Museum in spring 2020.

 The Davis Square Symphony is supported in part by a grant from the Somerville Arts Council, a local agency supported by the Massachusetts Cultural Council, and The Awesome Foundation.
 It will be part of Miller’s installation “Transforming the Prosaic: The Davis Square Symphony and Modified Vinyl” at the Brattleboro Museum and Art Center, which opened March 14, and was immediately closed due to COVID-19.
 The BMAC show is likely to be extended into Oct.